 Try this recipe from Brown Eyed Baker.

 Home cooks around the country will forever be grateful for the day that Hamburger Helper hit the scene in 1971.
 It came with pasta and seasoning packets, so all you had to do was combine the separate pieces with water and ground beef to make a complete (and fast) meal.
 Check out 30 Comfort Foods From Your Childhood Everyone Loves.

-In a case of advertising schemes gone right, Jell-O created this striated treat in order to boost sales of their product.
+In a case of advertising schemes gone right, Jell-O created this striated treat to boost sales of its product.
 It's a miracle of multiple boxed products uniting as one: You prepare white cake mix, poke holes in the finished cake, then pour in a Jell-O mix and refrigerate until it's set up.
 Capitalism at its finest (and most delicious).

 Get this recipe from Lil' Luna.